 The older I get, the more I think about yesteryear, and I suspect that I am not alone in this regard.
 Those days were a lot of fun, and I remember them fondly, but there’s still a lot more to be found, so excuse me.
 I need to think of some excuse to tell my wife so I can go detecting.
 See ya later!

-And If you don’t mind muddling though a really bad website you will find more of older articles HERE.
+And If you don’t mind muddling though a really bad website you will find a few more articles HERE.
 My webmaster skills were just not very good thank you…..LOL.

 If you happen to be a coin hunter and facing a long hard winter, let me offer a suggestion.
 Sit down and go through your past finds and look for “semi-key” dates.
 In particular, pennies, dimes and quarters.